UtrechtUniversity/DrRods/docs/index.md

 2) Also the iunreg commands in the bash script will carry an -age option, to prevent operations on replicas modified less than a day ago.

+## rm\_orphaned\_files
+Like the above program, this program takes a binary input file as produced by the *find\_orphans* program.
+It creates a bash script with commands to delete these (orphan) data files.
+The iRODS System Administrator can execute this bash script to clean up the orphan data files.

+To prevent accidental deletion of recently modified data files, the script uses a Linux *find -delete* command instead of *rm* and selects only files that have a modified time of at least 1 day ago.

 ## Supporting Python Modules
 Supporting Python modules are: